 If you love to work in different mediums and love to design your own stuff the Cricut Maker is made for you.
 It is what I would call pro-summer level machine.
 It’s heavier, stronger and built to cut through some amazing materials.

 Pros and Cons

 It’s the only thing like it on the market – nothing comes close.
 It can cut some amazing materials and it’s got a lot potential.
-Cons: It’s a new machine so there is a learning curve and being an early adapter means that you might run into a few wrinkles that Cricut will need to iron out.
+Cons: It’s a new machine so there is a learning curve.
 Luckily Cricut has awesome tech support.
-The Cricut Maker machine doesn’t have slot for cartridges ( but will offer an adapter for sale at a later date) so those cartridges won’t be available for immediate use.
+The Cricut Maker machine doesn’t have slot for cartridges ( but it does offer an adapter) so those cartridges won’t be available for immediate use.
 But honestly you should just marry those cartridges to you Design Space account and make life a little easier.

 Is this the machine your should buy/ upgrade to?

 Ask yourself the following:

 Did you just buy a Cricut Explore Air 2?
 Do you only pull out the machine out a few times a year?
 Do you not care about sewing?
 Do you prefer paper crafting projects and simple vinyl projects?
 Do you prefer tried and true methods?